Masks are strongly recommended at Town Hall Seattle. Read our current COVID-19 policies and in-building safety protocols.

-Town Hall Seattle, the Seattle Cultural Accessibility Consortium, and Seattle International Film Festival presents
+Town Hall Seattle, the Seattle Cultural Accessibility Consortium, and Seattle International Film Festival present

 Screening and Directors Q&A

-The Seattle Cultural Accessibility Consortium, Town Hall, and Seattle International Film Festival are thrilled to co-present a free screening of Crip Camp: A Disability Revolution, followed by a Q&A moderated by Michael Greer, President and CEO of ArtsFund with the film’s co-director, James LeBrecht.
+The Seattle Cultural Accessibility Consortium, Town Hall, and Seattle International Film Festival are thrilled to co-present a free screening of Crip Camp: A Disability Revolution, with a preshow introduction by architect Karen L. Braitmayer, followed by a Q&A moderated by Michael Greer, President and CEO of ArtsFund with the film’s co-directors, James LeBrecht and Nicole Newnham.
 This special event celebrates the 33rd anniversary of the ADA and honors Judy Heumann (1947-2023), a prominent disability rights activist who worked in the Clinton and Obama administrations and is widely regarded as “the mother” of the Disability Rights Movement.

 On the heels of Woodstock, a group of teen campers are inspired to join the fight for disability civil rights.
 This spirited look at grassroots activism is a Netflix documentary, executive produced by President Barack Obama and Michelle Obama.
 Crip Camp won the Audience Award at the 2020 Sundance Film Festival.